Alaska, Discovering

 20. Hiked to Exit Glacier in Kenai Fjords National Park

 Exit Glacier is the only park accessible by vehicle.
 With views of the glacier as you drive in, it’s also interesting to note the date markers you see as you drive in.
 You’ll notice signposts marked with a year throughout the short drive and on the trail.
-The year indicates where the glacier once reached allowing you can see how far the glacier has retreated since that year.
+The year indicates where the glacier once reached, allowing you to see how far the glacier has retreated since that year.

 How to Get To Exit Glacier from Seward

 We planned to go to Exit Glacier on our way back to Anchorage from Seward.
-It’s very easy to accomplish this because it’s 12 miles north of Seward, on the way back to Anchorage.
+It’s easy to accomplish this because it’s 12 miles north of Seward, on the way back to Anchorage.
 You could also hit it on the way down to Seward.

 A Chance Encounter

-We reached out on a Facebook direct message and by chance, she read our message and responded (we weren’t connected).
+We reached out on a Facebook direct message, and by chance, she read our message and responded (we weren’t connected).
 We set a date for dinner.
-After dinner, we went back to their house for more stories and ended up playing cribbage until 1 am.
-We had an hour’s drive back to our hotel, and got stuck in traffic for 45 minutes because someone hit a moose and it was completely worth it (for us, not the people who hit the moose)!
+After dinner, we went back to their house for more stories and ended up playing cribbage until 1 a.m.
+We had an hour’s drive back to our hotel and got stuck in traffic for 45 minutes because someone hit a moose, and it was completely worth it (for us, not the people who hit the moose)!

 Will We Visit Alaska Again?